webpy/webpy.github.com/cookbook/unpack_postgres_session.md

 That's not a real problem, but if your session is stored in a postgresql database, this is wierd to take these fields in your database to unpack them in web.py and then re-use them in your queries.
 A clean approach would be to access directly these informations in postgresql to read and/or write them.

+At the other end, this is also weird to take data in your database to bring them in web.py and then repack them in your database.

 ##Solution:

 To apply this recipe, you'll need to use postgresql DBStore for your sessions.